CommandMC/HeroicWiki/Troubleshooting.md

 ![image](https://user-images.githubusercontent.com/77377160/112746130-a63b4500-8fca-11eb-8b72-461f5b80e8f6.png)

+### Running Heroic from Terminal/Powershell to debug errors
+- Linux: Just open the terminal and type `heroic` if it's installed globally or launch the AppImage from it.
+- Windows: Open Powershell and Navigate until `%USER%/AppData/Local/Programs/heroic`.
+Run `.\Heroic.exe`
+- Mac: Open the terminal, navigate to `/Applications/Heroic.app/ContentsqMacOS` and run `./Heroic`

+### Debugging frontend Errors

+By default, when launching Heroic from the terminal, you will be able to see all the backend messages, errors, warnings, etc. But not from the frontend.
+To enable the frontend logs to show on the terminal, launch heroic with the `--enable-logging` flag.
+Like: `heroic --enable-logging`

 ### Interesting solved issues
 - Protocol Not registered: https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/issues/577
 - Heroic doesn't load games because of locale issue: https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/issues/526